yougov/velociraptor/README.rst

 Installation of system-level dependencies inside the VM is done automatically using Vagrant's Puppet provisioner.
-This includes some normal apt packages, (curl, Vim), some from Ubuntu PPAs (Postgres 9.1 and Python 2.7), and some installed with pip (Mercurial and Virtualenv).
-You can see the Puppet manifest at manifests/yhost.pp.
+This includes some normal apt packages, (curl, Vim, Postgres), and some installed with pip (Mercurial and Virtualenv).
+You can see the Puppet manifest at puppet/manifests/vr.pp.

 The first time you 'vagrant up', the Puppet provisioning could take about 5 minutes.
 It will be faster on later startups, since most packages will